 Ability to establish and maintain cooperative and effective working relationships with others.

-Additional Salary Information: Salary based on 2019-20 Salary Schedule, plus mileage stipend, communication stipend, generous district contributions toward family health and welfare benefits, and paid professional dues.
+Additional Salary Information: $145,394 - $176,894 (224 days) based on the 2019-20 salary schedule plus mileage stipend, communication stipend, generous district contributions toward health and welfare benefits and paid professional dues.

 The Newport-Mesa Unified School District (NMUSD) includes nearly 59 square miles and is comprised of the cities of Newport Beach, Costa Mesa, and Corona del Mar, California.
 Located on the beautiful Southern California coast, in Orange County, NMUSD is within 40 miles of Los Angles to the northwest , and within 90 miles of San Diego to the south.

 Our Superintendent and the seven member governing school board oversees 32 schools and approximately 22,000 students.
 Our district is comprised of 22 elementary schools, 2 intermediate schools, 2 middle/high schools, 2 high schools, 3 alternative education programs, and 1 adult education program (in partnership with Huntington Beach Adult School.)

 We employ approximately 1,700 certificated employees and 1,500 classified employees.